brianmhunt/brianmhunt.github.io/_posts/2014-01-25-strong-crypto-python-passwords.md

 |"password"| 2 | `12a3e0e9cd5360ba` |
 |"password"| 10000 | `5132aa11fb99782d` |

 You can [try PBKDF2 online](http://anandam.name/pbkdf2/).
 Note how the number of iterations significantly increases the time to produce the result.
-Changing the salt will similarly alter the outcome.
+Changing the salt will alter the outcome, but not the computation time.

-Thus, even if one obtains the stored secrets it is computationally expensive to obtain the passwords that were used to authenticate individuals.
+Thus, even if one obtains the stored secrets it is computationally expensive to obtain the passwords that were used to authenticate individuals these secrets represent.

 ## Our implementation